AnkitBhamu/File-Sharing-CMD/README.md

-# Peer-to-Peer-File-Distribution-go
-This repo is for a program in go for peer to peer file distributing
+# A file sharing software using terminal